nikkijuk/camunda-playground/camunda-spring-boot-java-maven/README.md

 ## seed

-Seed implementation of this repository is taken from the example Spring Boot application for the guide at [camunda.org](http://camunda.org/get-started/spring-boot.html).
+Seed implementation of this repository is taken from https://docs.camunda.org/get-started/spring-boot/

 ## changes

 Notable changes

-- Got this from master
+- Got this from master and imported to Idea
-- Imported to Idea
-- Corrected some warnings which maven 4 was givin
+- Corrected some warnings which maven 4 was giving (I guess not important ones, but still)
 - Changed admin user to demo/demo in resources/application.yaml
-- Commented startup process to WebappExampleProcessApplication
+- Commented startup process to WebappExampleProcessApplication (functionality not changed)

 ## notes